asifkd012020/open-itg-aws_runbooks/dms/Runbook.md

 2. In the navigation pane, choose Replication instances.
 3. Choose the replication instance you want to modify.
 The following modifications you can make.

-Minor version automatic upgrade: Choose this option to have minor engine upgrades applied automatically to the replication instance during the maintenance window
+Minor version automatic upgrade: Choose this option as 'Yes' to have minor engine upgrades applied automatically to the replication instance during the maintenance window

 When you modify a replication instance, you can apply the changes immediately.
 To apply changes immediately, choose the ‘Apply changes immediately’ option in the AWS Management Console.
 Or use the --apply-immediately parameter when calling the AWS CLI.